google/WebFundamentals/src/content/en/fundamentals/primers/promises/index.markdown

 {% endhighlight %}

-Depending on connection, this can be seconds faster than loading one-by-one ([see example](async-all-example.html)), and it's less code than our first try.
+Depending on connection, this can be seconds faster than loading one-by-one ([see example TODO](async-all-example.html)), and it's less code than our first try.
 The chapters can download in whatever order, but they appear on screen in the right order.

 <figure>